Waddy Point beachfront (tent site) camping area

 After your camp is sorted (bring something for shade), walk to the rocky headland at Waddy Point and explore the rock pools, or explore along the 2.4km return track to the Binngih Sandblow.

 On calm days you can slip your canoe, kayak or stand-up paddleboard onto the sheltered waters of Marloo Bay.
 Fishing is also popular (and promising!) along the beach.
 Try your luck for tailor, whiting, dart, bream and flathead.

 This park is part of the K'gari (Fraser Island) World Heritage Area, famed for its exceptional natural beauty, outstanding examples of coastal dune landform development and evolutionary history.

 Getting there and getting around

-Waddy Point beachfront camping area is on K'gari (Fraser Island), 15km off the coast of Hervey Bay and about 300km north of Brisbane.
+Waddy Point beachfront camping area is on K'gari, 15km off the coast of Hervey Bay and about 300km north of Brisbane.

 - Waddy Point beachfront camping area on the Eastern Beach scenic drive via the 5.7km Middle Rocks Bypass Road.
 The camping area is 27km north of Dundubara and 42.4km north of Eli Creek.

 - The Eastern Beach scenic drive is only accessible 2hrs either side of low tide.